ESG Questionnaire Response - Ninety One

 Task Force on Climate-related Financial Disclosures (TCFD)

 Ninety One formally pledged its support for the TCFD in September 2018 and this report sets out how we disclose our exposure to and management of climate risk, using the TCFD framework.
-Our TCFD report can be found on our website within our integrated (pages 39-50).
+Our TCFD report can be found within our (pages 38-51)

 Online voting disclosure